 Oral infection: Oral infections happen when bacteria enter your mouth through your nose or mouth.
-Common causes of oral infections include dental cavities that have entered deep into the blood supply of the tooth, Gingivitis (inflammation of the gums) or trauma to the gums or tooth that have not healed.
+Common causes of oral infections include dental cavities that have entered deep into the blood supply of the tooth, Gingivitis (inflammation of the gums) or trauma to the gums or a tooth that has not healed.
 If you experience a persistent sore throat, fever, or mouth pain, see a doctor for an evaluation.

-Dental erosion: Dental erosion is when the outer layer of the tooth is eroded over time due to the pH of your saliva or extended exposure to low pH substances.
+Dental erosion: Dental erosion is when the outer layer of the tooth is eroded over time due to the pH of your saliva or extended exposure to low-pH substances.
 This exposes the inside layer which can be quite painful.
 Treatment of erosions starts with the source, whether it is from acid reflux or acidic food and drink or changes in the pH of your saliva due to medications you are taking.
 The next step is protecting the damaged tooth through a crown, bridge or filling.

 Benefits of emergency dental care